 Gulf Islands National Seashore has traveling trunks for local elementary and middle school students.
-The trunks include a curriculum-based (Florida Sunshine State Curriculum Standards) lesson guide, reference resources and hands on materials.
+The trunks include a curriculum-based (Florida Sunshine State Curriculum Standards) lesson guide, reference resources and hands-on materials.

-Life as a Civil War Soldier Traveling Trunks
+Grades 4th - 8th Life as a Civil War Soldier Traveling Trunks

-Coastal Critters (ecosystems of a barrier island)
+Coastal Critters (Ecosystems of a barrier island)

 Students will have the opportunity to discover about Gulf Islands National Seashores many habitats on land, and under the water.